Knowing How to Keep Area Rugs from Slipping on Hardwood Floors is vital to achieve safety in your house.

-If you put an area rug on hardwood floors, it will keep moving from one place to another if it is not anchored down by furniture.
+If you put an area rug on hardwood floors, it will slide once its stepped on and shift to another if it is not anchored down by furniture.
 Apart from moving around, it can also bunch together to form folds.

 You do not want any of the above scenarios because it makes your home décor look disorganized.